janet-lang/janet/doc/Peg.md

 ## Combining Patterns

-These primitive patterns are combined with a few specials to match a wide number of languages.
-These specials can be thought of as the looping and branching forms in a traditional language (that is how they are implemented when compiled to bytecode).
+These primitive patterns can be combined with several combinators to match a wide number of languages.
+These combinators can be thought of as the looping and branching forms in a traditional language (that is how they are implemented when compiled to bytecode).

-PEGs try to match an input text with a pattern in a greedy manner.
-This means that if a rule fails to match, that rule will fail and not try again.
-The only backtracking provided in a peg is provided by the `(choice x y z ...)` special, which will try rules in order until one succeeds, and the whole pattern succeeds.
-If no sub pattern succeeds, then the whole pattern fails.
-Note that this means that the order of `x y z` in choice DOES matter.
-If y matches everything that z matches, z will never succeed.

 | Pattern&nbsp;Signature | What it matches |
 | ------- | --------------- |